 D. One principal single-family dwelling may be located on the land devoted to this use, provided that it complies with the requirements for this chapter.
 The land area on which the principal single-family dwelling is located (minimum lot size of AR-1 District) shall not be considered as part of the land devoted to this use, as set forth in Subsection C above.

-E. The number of horses that may be boarded and/or trained at such property shall not exceed 25 horses for the first 10 acres of land devoted to this use, plus one horse for each additional half acre of land available for such purpose.
+E. The number of horses that may be boarded and/or trained at such property shall be at least10 horses for the first 7 acres of land devoted to this use.

 F. The stable shall be located not less than 100 feet from any boundary line.
 The storage of manure shall be located on land not less than 200 feet from any boundary line.
 The Planning Board may require manure storage areas to be screened and/or buffered from adjacent areas.